 Open to people ages 18 years and up

 Arms 1 and 2 Participants:

 - Has any histologically or cytologically confirmed advanced/metastatic solid tumor by pathology report and has received, or have been intolerant to all treatment known to confer clinical benefit.
 Solid tumors and lymphomas of any type are eligible for enrollment.
 For cutaneous T-cell lymphoma (CTCL), histopathological diagnosis should be confirmed in a skin biopsy representative of disease.

-- Have Stage III or Stage IV disease that is not surgically resectable.
-Stage IIB(T3N0M0B0-1) CTCL participants are eligible.
+- Has Stage III or Stage IV disease that is not surgically resectable.
+Stage IIB (T3N0M0B0-1) CTCL participants are eligible.

 Arm 3 Participants:

-- Stage III or Stage IV disease that is not surgically resectable.
+- Has Stage III or Stage IV disease that is not surgically resectable.

 - Has ≥1 injectable lesion that is amenable to injection and biopsy via visual inspection for a cutaneous lesion, or via ultrasound guidance for a subcutaneous lesion.

 - Has ≥1 discrete, distant noninjected lesion that is amenable to biopsy via visual inspection or amenable to biopsy via image guidance.

 - Has Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 or 1.